gianksp/hyperfabric-app/README.md

 - [Binance Smart Chain](https://www.binance.org/en/smartChain) - This dual-chain architecture will empower its users to build their decentralized apps and digital assets on one blockchain and take advantage of the fast trading to exchange on the other.
 - [Elrond](https://elrond.com/) A highly scalable, fast and secure blockchain platform for distributed apps, enterprise use cases and the new internet economy.
 - [Chainlink](https://chain.link/) - Chainlink's decentralized oracle network provides reliable, tamper-proof inputs and outputs for complex smart contracts on any blockchain.
+- [Moralis Alchemist](https://github.com/gianksp/moralis-alchemist) - A middleware developed for this hackathon to translate GET -> POST requests

 ## Smart Contracts
 - EVM contracts can be found in the root of the code in `/contracts`